-Today’s post will cover the processor configuration available in Hyper-V.
+In this article, we will cover the processor configuration for Hot/Add additional CPU available in Windows Server Hyper-V.

 As you already know up to this point in time, we cannot add or remove Virtual Processor (vCPU) while the virtual machine is running.
 This has been the case since Hyper-V was released back in October 2008.

-If we look at a regular virtual machine, you can see that the Number of virtual processors is grayed out while the VM is running:
+If we look at a regular virtual machine, we can see that the number of virtual processors is grayed out while the VM is running:

-What we can do, we can reserve an amount of resource for this virtual machine.
+What we can do, we can reserve a number of resources for a virtual machine.

 For example: always make sure at least 25% of a single processor core is reserved for this VM.

-The next cool option is the Virtual machine limit (percentage).
+The next option is the Virtual machine limit (percentage).

-Notice what is showing in the Percent total system resources, what amount is that the overall system resource of the Hyper-V box.
+Notice what is showing in the Percent total system resources, what amount is that the overall system resource of the Hyper-V host.

-This VM has single processor with 6% of total system resources, because the physical host affectively has 16 logical processors.
+This VM has a single processor with 6% of total system resources because the physical host effectively has 16 logical processors.

 So 1 Processor over 16 is equal to 6% of the overall system.

-What the nice thing we can actually do, we can change these limits while the VM is running as you can see…
+What a nice thing we can actually do, we can change these limits while the VM is running as shown in the figure below.

 One thing we can do, let’s say for example to this Virtual Machine I wanted it to only have 2 processors normally.